Thwarting Code-Reuse and Side-Channel Attacks in Embedded Systems: Related Work

 Finally, HACL* by \citet{zinzindohoue_hacl_2017-1} is a verified cryptographic library that generates C code that is memory safe and constant time.
 Although memory safety hinders memory corruption vulnerabilities in the generated library, HACL* does not prohibit memory vulnerabilities in the rest of the code, which may enable \acp{CRA}.
 Thus, mitigations against \acp{CRA} may still be necessary.

-In summary, there are compiler-based and binary rewriting approaches to mitigate \ac{PSC} attacks and \ac{TSC} attacks, however, none of these approaches are effective against \acp{CRA} and/or considers the effect on \acp{CRA}.
+In summary, there are compiler-based and binary rewriting approaches to mitigate \ac{PSC} attacks and \ac{TSC} attacks; however, none of these approaches are effective against \acp{CRA} and/or consider the effect on \acp{CRA}.